 With this method, you can periodically transfer data to Salesforce from Google Analytics, especially when Salesforce is not readily available.

-Querying the API for Salesforce and send that data to Google Analytics
+Querying the API for Salesforce and sending that data to Google Analytics

-Similarly, we can also pull data from Salesforce into Google Analytics by making use of its APIs in which the data will now be uploaded to Google Analytics.
+Similarly, Windsor AI will help you pull data from Salesforce into Google Analytics by making use of its APIs in which the data will now be uploaded to Google Analytics.

 This method works typically with the aid of Data Import or Measurement Protocol and necessitates a service on a personal server to get things going.
 It also requires authentication from a Salesforce app.
 Using this method, data can be transferred from Salesforce into Google Analytics without the use of Triggers.